 Welcome to research in the Biology Department!
 Some of you may be new to research at Amherst College and some of you may have research experience from other institutions.
-Below is a list of frequently asked questions, some are safety questions and some are not.
-More questions will be added soon; this is just a start.
+Below is a list of frequently asked questions, some are safety questions, and some are not.
 Please send suggested FAQs to Maureen Manning.

 How do I acquire 95% or 100% ethanol?
 The biology dept. provided both.
 Please contact Maureen Manning,

 Where do I get ice?
 There are three ice machines in the Science Center alcoves/hallways: B117A just outside the laundry room, A203 and A303.
-Please help yourself!
+Help yourself but please note- the ice is for research purposes only, not for human consumption.

 How do I dispose of petri plates?
 All agar petri plates, used and unused, must be placed in a biohazard bin to be autoclaved.
 Why?
 Our solid waste goes to a landfill and all plates need to be visibly treated and labeled properly.
 We have a protocol, approved by the Massachusetts Department of Public Health, that we must follow.
 Should a bag come open in transit or at the landfill everyone will be aware there is absolutely no risk.
 The only plates that do not need to be autoclaved are empty unused plates, perhaps ones that fell on the floor.

 Why can’t I write “waste tips” or “liquid waste” on a container?
-In the safety world, the word waste means that it must be treated as hazardous and it requires a label.
+In the safety world, the word waste means that it must be treated as hazardous and it requires proper labelling.
 Please write "used tips", "used liquids", etc.

 What does RODI water stand for?
 Reverse Osmosis Deionized water.
 This is the water that comes out of the white tap in research and teaching labs.
 RODI water is tap water that has undergone a multi-stage filtration system that is now highly purified water.

 Where can I find ultra-pure water?
-Ultra-pure or milli Q (trademark name) water is available in the Chemistry Dept. in A222.
-Please ask before using the system.
+Ultra-pure or milli Q (trademark name) water is available in the Chemistry Dept. in A222 and in the Biology Department in B321E, Sally Kim's lab.
+Please ask before using the system for the first time.
+Please also be sure to fill out the log.

 What goes in the Glass Only Box?
 Broken glass, glass slides, empty rinsed chemical bottles, serological pipettes, and other oversized “pokey” trash that would poke through the thin bags in our regular trash.
 Please do not put gloves, pipette tips, Kim wipes, etc.in this box.

 Can I use a red or orange biohazard bag in a biohazard bin?
 No. Massachusetts Department of Public Health regulations require us to line the biohazard bins with a clear unlabeled autoclavable bag.
+This means the bag does not display the word "biohazard" nor does it have the biohazard symbol.
+Red and/or orange bags with the word "biohazard" and the biohazard symbol are used for disposing of specific regulated medical/biological waste.
 Never put a red or orange bag, labeled with a biohazard symbol or not, in the regular trash because our trash goes in the landfill and red and orange bags signal medical/biological waste.
-Please contact the Biology Safety Coordinator, Maureen Manning for disposal red or orange bags.
+The handling and disposal of medical/biological waste is regulated by state and federal guidelines.
+Violations may incur steep fines.
+Please contact the Biology Safety Coordinator, Maureen Manning, for all questions regarding medical/biological waste, waste handling, and the disposal of red or orange bags.

 Where can I find the SDS (safety data sheet) for a chemical I am working with?
 The Amherst College Environmental Health & Safety webpage has a link for all on campus chemicals or simply click here to access MSMSonline database.
 You can also use Google, Fisher, and Sigma to access SDSs.